-- Recruitment & Hiring: Managers and supervisors for Medical and Mental Health continue hiring and onboarding staff on an ongoing basis. - Position control and vacancy reports are regularly updated and monitored by ACH Administration. - Staffing Analysis: - Class Counsel requested a staffing analysis which was submitted November 2021. - Medical Experts requested an updated and more thorough Staffing Analysis of Medical staff.
-ACH is in the process of completing.
+- Recruitment & Hiring: Managers and supervisors for Medical and Mental Health continue hiring and onboarding staff on an ongoing basis.
+ACH nursing has seen a rise in applicants in the last six months and are encouraged by the level of interest.
+Hiring remains a high priority. - Position control and vacancy reports are regularly updated and monitored by ACH Administration. - Staffing Analysis: - o Class Counsel requested a staffing analysis which was submitted November 2021. - Medical Experts requested an updated and more thorough Staffing Analysis of Medical staff. - ACH is in the process of securing a contract with a third-party consultant to complete the required Staffing Analysis.
+A Nurse consultant referred by the medical SME has expertise in County Jail staffing analyses and will begin providing consulting services in January 2024.

 Mental Health Data Posting

 (Section II.; Provision C.)

-Status: SUBSTANTIAL COMPLIANCE
+Status: PARTIAL COMPLIANCE